-Welcome to Tropical North Queensland ⏤ the part of Australia where rainforests, reefs and luscious scenery combine.

->

-> Tropical Australia’s average year-round temperature is 29°C
+Tropical Australia’s average year-round temperature is 29°C

-> That’s right, for the majority of the year, Tropical North Australia doesn’t get any cooler than 29°C (84°F).
-Unlike the southern region that varies in temperature depending on the season, Northern Queensland is continuously hot and muggy.
+That’s right, for the majority of the year, Tropical North Australia doesn’t get any cooler than 29°C (84°F).
+Unlike the southern region which vary in temperature depending on the season, Northern Queensland is continuously hot and muggy.

-> For a lot of Australians, this part of the country is one to escape the dreary winters and enjoy the second round of summer!
+For a lot of Australians, this part of the country is one to escape the dreary winters and enjoy the second round of summer!

-> The Great Barrier Reef protects Queensland’s shorelines from waves, storms, and floods
+The Great Barrier Reef protects Queensland’s shorelines from waves, storms, and floods